2026 PDC World Darts Championship: Background

-The tournament will be held at Alexandra Palace in London, England.
+The tournament was held at Alexandra Palace in London, England.

-The Professional Darts Corporation (PDC) was established under the World Darts Council name by the managers John Markovic, Tommy Cox and Dick Allix and the world's top 16 players in January 1992 as a separate body that broke away from the British Darts Organisation (BDO).
+The Professional Darts Corporation (PDC) was established under the World Darts Council name by the managers John Markovic, Tommy Cox and Dick Allix, along with the world's top 16 players in January 1992 as a separate body that broke away from the British Darts Organisation (BDO).
 The inaugural edition of the PDC World Darts Championship was held from December 1993 to January 1994 at the Circus Tavern in Purfleet, Essex, England.
 It was won by Dennis Priestley, who defeated Phil Taylor in the final on 2 January 1994.
 Taylor would go on to win the tournament 14 times, adding to his BDO World Darts Championship wins in 1990 and 1992 for a record total of 16 world titles, including eight in a row from 1995 to 2002.
 The PDC World Championship is one of two world championships in the game of darts; the other being the WDF World Darts Championship, which was first held in 2022 as the successor to the BDO event.

-Master of ceremonies John McDonald (left) and referee George Noble (right) are set to retire from darts following the tournament.

-The 2026 tournament will be held from 11 December 2025 to 3 January 2026 in London, England.
-It is the 33rd edition of the event and the 19th to be held at Alexandra Palace, which first served as host venue at the 2008 World Championship.
-Irish gambling company Paddy Power continued its sponsorship of the event, having agreed a three-year contract with the PDC ahead of the 2024 edition.
-It will be the final PDC event for master of ceremonies John McDonald and referee George Noble, who are set to retire from darts following the tournament.
+The 2026 tournament was held from 11 December 2025 to 3 January 2026 in London, England.
+It was the 33rd edition of the event and the 19th to be held at Alexandra Palace, which first served as host venue at the 2008 World Championship.
+The event was hosted in Alexandra Palace's West Hall for the final time as it will move to the venue's larger Great Hall for subsequent editions, staying there until at least 2031.
+Irish gambling company Paddy Power continued its sponsorship of the event, having agreed a three-year contract with the PDC ahead of the 2024 edition; in December 2025, it was announced that Paddy Power renewed their sponsorship until 2031.

-A record-breaking total of 128 players will compete at the event.
-The expanded field was announced by the PDC in March 2025, allowing for an additional 32 players to qualify for the tournament from the previous total of 96.
-A new qualification structure was introduced, including a minimum of four women guaranteed in the lineup.
-Luke Littler will enter the tournament as defending champion, having defeated three-time champion Michael van Gerwen 7–3 in the 2025 final to win his first world title and become the youngest darts world champion in history at 17 years and 347 days old.
+A record-breaking total of 128 players competed at the event, expanded from the previous total of 96; the expanded field was announced by the PDC in March 2025.
+A new qualification structure was also introduced.
+Luke Littler entered the tournament as defending champion, having defeated three-time champion Michael van Gerwen 7–3 in the 2025 final to win his first world title and become the youngest darts world champion in history at 17 years and 347 days old.
+Littler was the bookmakers' pre-tournament favourite to win the championship.